top of page

 Rohit-Chopra-1.jpg

 I hold a PhD from the Graduate Institute of the Liberal Arts at Emory University, a Master's degree in English and Aesthetics from the University of Bombay, and a Bachelor's degree in English (with Honors) from St. Xavier's College, University of Bombay.
 I live in San Francisco.
-In a parallel life, I am a vintage watch collector, an aspiring drummer, and a car fanatic.
+In a parallel life, I am a watch collector, an aspiring drummer, and a car fanatic.

 For media inquiries, consulting, or general questions, please contact me at rchopra@scu.edu